 How many rental properties could you buy with one million dollars and a loan?

 I am able to buy many rental properties with loans from my portfolio lender.
-I have to put 20% down on the purchases and my portfolio lender will give me as many loans as I can qualify for.
+I have to put 20 percent down on the purchases and my portfolio lender will give me as many loans as I can qualify for.
 Assuming I could qualify for as many properties as I wanted, I could buy a lot of properties with one million dollars.
 I talk about how much money is required to buy a rental property in this article.
 Lets assume I can buy a rental property with $30,000 in cash, which includes the down payment, closing costs and repairs.
 If I had one million dollars to invest in a rental property with a loan and it takes $30,000, then I could buy 33 rental properties.
 If I was able to cash flow $500 on each property, then I would make $199,000 a year.
 However, for most people it is not possible to buy 33 properties with a loan all at once.

 Why would it be difficult to get a loan on 33 properties?